masonl93/IB-Playground/README.md

   - EV/EBITDA
   - EV/FCF
   - EV/S
 Then form a composite score, where a stock in lowest 1% of P/E, will receive rank of 100.
 If in highest 1%, will receive rank of 1.
 If missing a score, then assign score of 50.
 Repeat this for each factor and then add the scores up and take a simple average for the final Value Score.
 Lastly, we will take the top quintile stocks based off the value score as our starting point.
+So if we are using the SP500 as an example, we now have 100 stocks with the highest value score.
-2)
+2) Next we want to attempt to remove value traps.

 ### Moving Average Cross
 Using the SP500 stocks, buy shares when the 50-day moving average crosses the 200-day moving average (golden cross) and sell the shares when 200-day moving average crosses the 50-day moving average (death cross)